nbc-bravo/drupal-migrate_upgrade/README.txt

 The migrate_upgrade module provides drush support for performing upgrades from previous versions of Drupal to Drupal 8.
 It implements two drush commands:

-* migrate-upgrade - performs a complete import of the source site's congiuration and content into the target Drupal 8 site.
+* migrate-upgrade - performs a complete import of the source site's configuration and content into the target Drupal 8 site.
 Optionally, with the --configure-only flag, it may create migration configurations for such an import without actually running them, to permit customization of the import process.